Philips Theux Desk Lamp

 Compact fluorescent lamps

 Compact fluorescent lamps (CFL) came on the market in 1981.
-Philips introduced two different versions and they are still produced today.
+Philips introduced two different versions and they are still in production today.
 The PL stands for Pi Lamp because the two connected tubes resembled the Greek character.

 Links (external links open in a new window)